 - Here’s a guide with lots of cool human fantasy names

-- And here’s a detailed guide on orcish folk, complete with a fantasy orc name generator
+- And here’s a detailed guide on orcish folk, complete with a tool for coming up with orc names

 If you have any questions about how to use this fantasy name generator, or if you’d like to give some feedback on how we can improve, please contact me.